 Since December 3, 2012, Justin has been honored to serve as Kauai’s sixth elected Prosecuting Attorney.
-He attributes his success to his foundational beliefs in the strength of our incredible Kauai community and the depth of relationships formed over a decade in service to the people of Hawaii.
+He attributes his success to his foundational beliefs in the strength of our incredible Kauai community and the depth of relationships formed over thirteen years in service to the people of Hawaii.

 - Prosecuting Attorney, 2012-present

 - Deputy County Attorney, 2009-2012